Floodlight: Luminous intensity distribution

+Some intensity distributions do not possess full rotational (circular) symmetry; these may for example have an elliptical cross section.
+In such cases, NEMA Types are often presented in pairs.
+With the floodlight positioned upright and aimed at the horizon, the first number is for the angle in a horizontal plane and the second number is for the angle in a vertical plane, where the intersection of planes is the nominal beam centerline.
+For example, a floodlight with field angles of 80° horizontal and 40° vertical could be described as NEMA Type 5H x 3V.

 Sports played under floodlights

 In the top tiers of many professional sports, it is a requirement for stadiums to have floodlights to allow games to be scheduled outside daylight hours.
 Evening or night matches may suit spectators who have work or other commitments earlier in the day, and enable television broadcasts during lucrative primetime hours.
 Some sports grounds which do not have permanent floodlights installed may make use of portable temporary ones instead.
 Many larger floodlights (see bottom picture) will have gantries for bulb changing and maintenance.
 These will usually be able to accommodate one or two maintenance workers.

 Polo

 The first sport to play under floodlights was polo, on 18 July 1878.
 Ranelagh Club hosted a match in Fulham, London, England against the Hurlingham Club.